 Additional discussion, pro and con, takes place as members (not part of the study committee) learn the scope of the study.
 After the members reach consensus, the board forms positions based on that consensus.

+Local Leagues use the state resource material to study issues particular to the state.
+After in-depth study and discussion among the members, each local League arrives at its own consensus on the issue.
+The state committee compiles the consensus results and formulates a state consensus which is then approved by the state board.
 It is the consensus statement -- the statement resulting from the consensus questions -- that becomes a position.
-Firm action or advocacy can then be taken on the particular issue addressed by the position.
-Without a position, action/advocacy cannot be taken.
+Firm action or advocacy can then be taken on the particular state issue addressed by the position.
+Without a position, action/advocacy cannot officially be taken on behalf of the League of Women Voters of Missouri.

 Education - Where We Stand